Million Dollar Highway and Hiking in Ouray

 More of a fun scramble and a fun place to cool off, bring your swimsuit and water shoes or sandals in addition to water and snacks.

 This “hike” is the perfect way to cool off after a longer hike or outdoor adventure, especially on a hot summer day.
-Your kids won’t want to leave.
-Give yourself at least an hour to enjoy Baby Bathtubs.
+Our kids didn’t want to leave the Baby Bathtubs.
+Give yourself at least an hour to hang out and explore here.

 To reach the small parking area and the trailhead, drive as if you’re headed up to Amphitheater Campground, and you will see it just off the righthand side of the road before the campground.
 (Amphitheater Campground Road - Ouray, Colorado)